KSTOV/data-structures-and-algorithms/python/code_challenges/trees/README.md

 Binary Tree Class with pre_order, in_order, post_order methods
-Binary Search Tree class with add and contains methods
+Binary Search Tree class with add and contains methods Get the max value from the Binary Tree

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->